Japanese encephalitis (JE) is a viral infection of the brain spread by the bite of an infected mosquito.

 JE is commonly found in many Asian countries, including Southeast Asia, India and China.
-Most cases reported in Australia are in travellers to these countries, however, occasional outbreaks have occurred in the very North of Australia, with 4 cases occurring in the Torres Strait Region and one on the Cape York Peninsula.
-There have been no outbreaks in Australia since 1998.
+Most cases reported in Australia are in travellers to these countries, however, occasional outbreaks have occurred in the very North of Australia, with 4 cases occurring in the Torres Strait Region, one on the Cape York Peninsula and one on the Tiwi Islands.

 Pigs and wild water birds (breeds not found in Australia) play an important role in the spread of JE.
 The virus multiplies in infected pigs, causing very high levels of the virus in their bloodstream.
 When a mosquito ‘feeds’ on an infected pig they are able to pick up the virus and spread it on to humans.

-In the majority of cases, an infected person does not experience any illness.1 However, in a small number of cases, severe neurological (nervous system) symptoms may be experienced, and may be fatal in 25-30% of these cases.
+In the majority of cases, an infected person does not experience any illness.
+However, in a small number of cases, severe neurological (nervous system) symptoms may be experienced, and may be fatal in 10 - 30% of these cases.

 Key disease information

-In the vast majority of cases (approaching 99%), people will experience very mild or no symptoms from an infection.
+In the vast majority of cases (about 99%), people will experience very mild or no symptoms from an infection.
 In a small number of cases, infection may lead to swelling of the brain (encephalitis) and its associated symptoms, including headache, high fever, disorientation, coma, tremors and convulsions.
+In people who do develop the disease, 10-30% will die and 50% will have a permanent disability.

 Japanese encephalitis (JE) is spread to humans by the bite of an infected mosquito.
 The disease cannot be spread from person to person.